ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 The nature of an incident may not be immediately obvious when it is first reported; further assessments of its categorisation need to be made as more information is gathered.
 For example, through conducting an investigation (see Figure 2 which outlines this process flow).

-The sub-sections below provide an overview of the three categories with further guidance on its practical application provided in ICT Security – Incident Management Plan and Process Guide [Ref, 11].
+The sub-sections below provide an overview of the three categories with further guidance on its practical application provided in [ICT Security – Incident Management Plan and Process Guide][imppg].

+<a id="low-impact-incident"></a>

 #### Low impact incident